 - How to tell if you're a binge drinker

 The definition of binge drinking used by the NHS and National Office of Statistics is drinking more than double the lower risk guidelines for alcohol in one session.

 The government advises that people should not regularly drink more than of 14 units per week.

 *We will be updating all of our website and tools to reflect the new alcohol guidance announced on 8 January 2016*

 Binge drinking for men, therefore, is drinking more than 8 units of alcohol – or about three pints of strong beer.
 For women, it’s drinking more than 6 units of alcohol, equivalent to two large glasses of wine.

-How is binge drinking different to drinking normally?
+Why is binge drinking riskier than drinking normally?

 Two large glasses of wine may not seem like very much.
 But drinking six units of alcohol in a short space of time – an hour, say – will raise your blood alcohol concentration (BAC) and could make you drunk very quickly.
 Drinking the same amount over several hours, and accompanied by food, will not have the same effect on your BAC.

 What are the effects of binge drinking?

 Getting drunk can affect your physical and mental health: